bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

 query options are, what the "My Bugs" page returns, whether users can freely add bugs to the quip list, and how many duplicate bugs are needed to add a bug to the "most frequently reported" list.

+quip_list_entry_control
+    Controls how easily users can add entries to the quip list.

+    * open - Users may freely add to the quip list, and their entries will immediately be available for viewing.
+    * moderated - quips can be entered, but need to be approved by a moderator before they will be shown.
+    * closed - no new additions to the quips list are allowed.

+mybugstemplate
+    This is the URL to use to bring up a simple 'all of my bugs' list for a user. %userid% will get replaced with the login name of a user.
+Special characters must be URL-encoded.

+defaultquery
+    This is the default query that initially comes up when you access the advanced query page.
+It's in URL parameter format.

+search_allow_no_criteria
+    When turned off, a query must have some criteria specified to limit the number of bugs returned to the user.
+When turned on, a user is allowed to run a query with no criteria and get all bugs in the entire installation that they can see.
+Turning this parameter on is not recommended on large installations.

+default_search_limit
+    By default, Bugzilla limits searches done in the web interface to returning only this many results, for performance reasons.
+(This only affects the HTML format of search results--CSV, XML, and other formats are exempted.)
+Users can click a link on the search result page to see all the results.

+    Usually you should not have to change this - the default value should be acceptable for most installations.

+max_search_results
+    The maximum number of bugs that a search can ever return.
+Tabular and graphical reports are exempted from this limit, however.

 .. _param-shadowdatabase: